-A temp to perm job is a job that starts out as a temporary job but turns into a permanent position.
+A temp-to-perm job is one that starts out as a temporary position, but turns into a permanent position.
 The employee could be hired with the possibility of a temporary assignment turning into a permanent job.
-Or, at some point during the assignment, the company may decide they would like the employee to stay on and offers him or her a permanent position.
+Or, at some point during the assignment, the company may decide they would like the employee to stay on and offer them a permanent position.

 A Good Option in Competitive Job Markets

 Temp jobs can be an excellent foot in the door for job seekers, particularly when the job market is very competitive.
 In a competitive job market, there are far more people looking for jobs than there are available positions.
-It makes companies that are hiring have an advantage.
-They can be more picky about who they hire.
+Employers have an advantage.
+They can be pickier about who they hire.

 Often, temp employees are hired through a temp agency.
 For companies, that means the burden of interviewing and making hiring decisions is reduced.
 Instead of sorting through hundreds of resumes, they will only review a handful from the temp agency's pre-screened candidates.